romarcg/thymio_course_skeleton/how_to_thymio/README.md

 Follow these steps to bring up the MyT:

 1. Turn up the switch on the right of the main computer.

-  a.
-Two leds on top of the main computer will turn on and a sound will trigger.
+ > Two leds on top of the main computer will turn on and a sound will trigger.
 Red led indicates the switch is up, blue led indicates the computer is *working*.

 2. Wait until the `back` arrow on the base starts to blink red.

   a.
 Once it is blinking it means ROS system inside the MyT is ready.
   b.
 If there is no blinking, something went wrong (see fix for corruption error)

-> There is one led on each bottom-side of the base.
-If the leds are green it means external battery is connected; yellow means external battery is not connected but there is still power in internal sources; red means internal sources critically low.
+> There three body leds ( one at the top and two at the sides).
+If the LEDs are green it means external battery is connected; yellow means external battery is not connected but there is still power in internal sources; red means internal sources critically low.

 ## Connect to the real MyT